TheFinks/Fossology-Ninka/design/ui_mockups/command_line/mockup_walkthrough.md

 This combines the output of Ninka and FOSSology into a single simple language that can be processed later.
 Because of time constraints, this process has not been created, so no code can be shown.
 This is the expected input at the command line level.
 Later, files or python lists (depending on what method is chosen) will be passed to the process instead of command line arguments.

 ![](Fig_D5.png "")
 This is the tentative expected output of the scan combining process.
-The language is akin to Ninka’s and it's meant for machine usability rather than human readability.
+The language is akin to Ninka's and it's meant for machine usability rather than human readability.
 The format of the output is PACKAGE_NAME;FILE_NAME;NINKA_LICENSE(S);FOSSOLOGY_LICENSE(S).
 If more than one license is found by Ninka or FOSSology, commas will be used to separate it.
 The output here indicates that the file was a stand-alone file (hence, the package is NONE), the file is called ninka.pl, and both scanners found Affero GPL version 3 or newer.

 ![](Fig_D6.png "")
 The next step is the SPDX generation itself.
 There is currently no software that takes the combined output and makes an SPDX out of it (yet).
 The makeSPDX process is just a mockup that pretends it was evaluating ninka.pl and writes a document accordingly.
 However, the mockup does read from a structural library that may be used later (shown here).
 This is a library of variables and basic data structures. (and is a very early version that needs to be revised).
 However, it shows the idea of some libraries and basic data structures to be called upon to create an SPDX document.